-In this course students will be involved in the publication of The Finger, an international literary journal founded at FLCC.
-Students will have the opportunity to garner submissions, select pieces for publication, and promote the journal on campus.
-In addition, students will maintain a website and a social media presence for the journal.
-This is a hands-on course and students with creative writing or art backgrounds will benefit from participating in creating and maintaining a literary community.
-Prerequisite: ENG 102, ENG 110.
+In this course students will be involved in the publication of an international literary journal founded at FLCC.
+Students will have the opportunity to garner online submissions, select pieces for publication, and promote the journal on campus.
+In addition, students will maintain an online presence for the journal.
+This is a hands-on course and students with creative writing, digital media, or visual art backgrounds will benefit from participating in creating and maintaining a literary community.
+This is a required course for the AA Creative Writing program and meets the SUNY General Education requirement for Art.
+Prerequisite: ENG 102 or ENG 110 or DIG 100.
 This course carries SUNY General Education The Arts credit.